-- Zero-scale error (E{ZS}) (sometimes called offset) This error is defined as the difference between the actual code width of the first conversion and the ideal code width (1/2LSB).
-Note, if the first conversion is \$001, then the difference between the actual \$001 code width and its ideal (1LSB) is used. - Full-scale error (E{FS}) This error is defined as the difference between the actual code width of the last conversion and the ideal code width (1.5LSB).
-Note, if the last conversion is \$3FE, then the difference between the actual \$3FE code width and its ideal (1LSB) is used. - Differential non-linearity (DNL) This error is defined as the worst-case difference between the actual code width and the ideal code width for all conversions. - Integral non-linearity (INL) This error is defined as the highest-value the (absolute value of the) running sum of DNL achieves.
-More simply, this is the worst-case difference of the actual transition voltage to a given code and its corresponding ideal transition voltage, for all codes. - Total unadjusted error (TUE) This error is defined as the difference between the actual transfer function and the ideal straight-line transfer function, and therefore includes all forms of error.
+- Zero-scale error (E{ZS}) (sometimes called offset) This error is defined as the difference between the actual code width of the first conversion and the ideal code width (1/2 lsb in 8-bit or 10-bit modes and 1 lsb in 12-bit mode).
+If the first conversion is 0x001, the difference between the actual 0x001 code width and its ideal (1 lsb) is used. - Full-scale error (E{FS}) This error is defined as the difference between the actual code width of the last conversion and the ideal code width (1.5 lsb in 8-bit or 10-bit modes and 1LSB in 12-bit mode).
+If the last conversion is 0x3FE, the difference between the actual 0x3FE code width and its ideal (1LSB) is used. - Differential non-linearity (DNL) This error is defined as the worst-case difference between the actual code width and the ideal code width for all conversions. - Integral non-linearity (INL) This error is defined as the highest-value the (absolute value of the) running sum of DNL achieves.
+More simply, this is the worst-case difference of the actual transition voltage to a given code and its corresponding ideal transition voltage, for all codes. - Total unadjusted error (TUE) This error is defined as the difference between the actual transfer function and the ideal straight-line transfer function and includes all forms of error.

-9.6.2.6 Code Jitter, Non-Monotonicity and Missing Codes
+10.6.2.6 Code Jitter, Non-Monotonicity, and Missing Codes